arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 This name should follow the conventions of the other child names.
-However, since there are lots of different types of actors please feel free to come up with a name that seems to make sense but can be out of the conversion of the other gathers.
+However, since there are lots of different types of actors please feel free to come up with a name that seems to make sense but can be breaks convention with the other gathers.

 Make the additions:
 - Add the `child_type_name` to `ChildTypeName` in `phiphi/api/projects/gathers/schemas.py`.